teras/stormify/docs/src/KDBC_Kotlin_Guide.md

 | `LocalDate` | `kdbc_bind_date` | DATE |
 | `LocalTime` | `kdbc_bind_time` | TIME |
 | `Instant` | `kdbc_bind_timestamp` | TIMESTAMP |

-On JVM, `setObject` delegates directly to JDBC's `PreparedStatement.setObject`.

-!!! note "BigDecimal on native"
-    Native uses `com.ionspin.kotlin.bignum` for `BigDecimal` and `BigInteger`.
-Values are bound as strings and retrieved by parsing the string representation returned by the database, preserving full precision.

 ## Result Set Retrieval